 Emails Sent to Spam

-How can I avoid emails going to spam?
+How to avoid emails being marked/flagged as spam?

-This article describes how to reduce the likelihood of your emails being marked or flagged as spam.
-This will yield higher open rates and gain more clients for your email compaign.
+This article describes how to reduce the likelihood of your emails being flagged as spam.
+This can yield higher open rates and gain more clients for your email compaign.

-The following authentication methods can be used to minimize the chance of your emails being marked as spam:
+The following authentication methods can be used to minimize the chances of your emails being flagged as spam:

 Publish an SPF record for your domain